awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

  If the primary DB instance of a DB cluster fails, Aurora automatically fails over to a new primary DB instance\.
 It does so by either promoting an existing Aurora Replica to a new primary DB instance or creating a new primary DB instance\.
 If a failover occurs, you can use the cluster endpoint to reconnect to the newly promoted or created primary DB instance, or use the reader endpoint to reconnect to one of the Aurora Replicas in the DB cluster\.
 During a failover, the reader endpoint might direct connections to the new primary DB instance of a DB cluster for a short time after an Aurora Replica is promoted to the new primary DB instance\.

  If you design your own application logic to manage connections to instance endpoints, you can manually or programmatically discover the resulting set of available DB instances in the DB cluster\.
-You can then confirm their instance types after failover and connect to an appropriate instance endpoint\.
+You can then confirm their instance classes after failover and connect to an appropriate instance endpoint\.

  For more information about failovers, see [Fault Tolerance for an Aurora DB Cluster](Aurora.Managing.Backups.md#Aurora.Managing.FaultTolerance)\.